Rubiksron/memo/README.md

 you can also add and delete chores.
 ```
 ```
-When you're done with a chore click the 'x' to remove the item, and move down the list until all of your chores are done!
+When you're done with a chore click the 'x' to remove the item, then move down the list until all of your chores are done!
 ```
 ```
-To share your list with anyone else, share your user name and password so that they can sign in on their device, then they will also have access to the same chores.
+To share your list with anyone else, share your user name and password so that they can sign in on their device, then they will also have access to the same chores list.
 ```
 ```
 You can add as needed and delete when completed!